Nutrition mission: improving lifestyle education in medical school

 Findings from the Lyon heart study, involving patients who’d had previous heart attacks, showed that when healthcare professionals advised them on Mediterranean diet principles, these patients had a 50 to 70% lower risk of recurrent heart disease.
 Findings from a meta-analysis involving over 200,000 cancer patients showed that sticking to a high-quality diet reduced the risk of overall mortality by 22% in cancer survivors.
 Meanwhile, keeping to a western dietary pattern was associated with a 46% increase in overall mortality risk.

-Iain and Ally created Nutritank less than two years ago as a hub for nutrition and lifestyle medicine, with the aim to campaign for greater emphasis on this type of education within UK medical schools.
+Addressing the issue Iain and Ally created Nutritank less than two years ago as a hub for nutrition and lifestyle medicine, with the aim to campaign for greater emphasis on this type of education within UK medical schools.
 Beginning from the bottom-up and taking grass-roots community action, they empowered a network of medical students through national conferences and events with registered dieticians and nutritionists collaborating with doctors to educate students, and established their own Nutritank branch at their medical school, with 23 of the total 33 UK medical schools following suit.

 “As this takes place outside of the curricula, ultimately our branches seek to showcase the importance of this type of education to their medical faculty,” say Iain and Ally, who have been collecting data on nutrition in current medical education and practice.
 “Our research shows that as little as two or three hours of nutrition is being taught in five to six years of medical school.
 And interestingly the data showed the reasoning behind doctors not giving diet and lifestyle advice was primarily due to lack of confidence, not lack of time during consultations.
 We use this data to make educational policy briefs to be presented to faculties, the ministry of health and international governing bodies to show them the need for greater nutrition and lifestyle medicine.”